 Balancing Capability – How we set & monitor portfolio strategies

-EPSRC’s Balancing Capability strategy is delivered through setting aspirational strategies and trajectories for each of our 111 research areas and monitoring the progress of these.
-The evidence based strategy and trajectory for each area is developed and monitored in partnership with our research and stakeholder communities with key input from our strategic advisory teams.
+EPSRC’s Balancing Capability strategy is delivered through setting aspirational strategies for each of our 111 research areas and monitoring the progress of these.
+The evidence based strategy for each area is developed and monitored in partnership with our research and stakeholder communities with key input from our strategic advisory teams.
 The gathering and analysis of evidence from a range of sources is key to the development, monitoring, and delivery of all of EPSRC’s strategies.

 EPSRC continuously gathers evidence about the UK engineering, physical sciences, mathematical sciences, and ICT research landscape through broad engagement with the research and broader stakeholder communities as well as via the continuously open call for evidence (for further details on evidence please see the gathering evidence process page).

 EPSRC’s research area strategies are developed based on knowledge of the whole UK landscape developed through engagement with the community, collection of the best available evidence (such as EPSRC data on Grants on the Web, UK Research Excellence Framework 2014, funding from other bodies, international reviews and other reports), and advice from key groups and individuals (such as our Strategic Advisory Teams, learned societies, and industry partners).

 EPSRC reviews its evidence and intelligence about the research landscape on a regular basis in partnership with our strategic advisory bodies, and considers whether the articulation or strategic direction of a research area needs to be updated in the context of the evidence base available.
 Such changes are likely to occur where changes in the research and funding landscape have an impact on research areas.
 Evidence and strategic advice will be sought throughout the year, but updates to research areas will be made annually.
 It is anticipated that changes to both research areas and the published evidence base will be made in April/May each year.